Yunus İçuz

 Yunus İçuz (born 27 March 1983) is a Turkish professional football coach and a former player who played as an attacking midfielder.
 He is an assistant coach with Balıkesirspor.

 Club career

 He started his career in Balıkesirspor but he signed his first professional contract with Kartalspor (2001–04, 42 match 5 goals) and then he also played for Maltepespor (2004–06, 14 match 3 goals), Balıkesirspor (2006–07, 20 match 1 goal), Darıca Gençlerbirliği (2007–08, 18 match 1 goal).

-He became a fan favorite with his spectacular goals and his good personality for Balkes fans.
+He became a popular player among Balkes supporters due to his goal-scoring performances and positive rapport with fans.

 Sometimes he is known as Yunus İçöz in media.